The Final Fantasy Legend: Plot

 The fourth world is a post-apocalyptic wasteland; Su-Zaku roams the surface defended by an impenetrable forcefield.
 The party retreats to an abandoned subway for refuge and meets Sayaka, who directs them to the nearest town.
 There the party is confronted by the leader of a biker gang, So-Cho, but his sister Sayaka intervenes and the two groups agree to work together to defeat Su-Zaku.
 As they gather the needed parts for a device to deactivate the forcefield, So-Cho sacrifices his life to guide the party through an atomic power plant.
 Beasts then ambush the town, and Su-Zaku kidnaps Sayaka.
 The party defeats Su-Zaku, earns the Red Sphere and travels on.

 Climbing the tower, the party discovers the remains of a family that attempted to reach Paradise but failed, and a library suggesting Ashura is controlled by someone else.
 They encounter him at the top, guarding the final door; he offers each of them control of one of the worlds, but they refuse and defeat him.
 Before they can pass through the door, a trap drops them to the bottom floor.
 Encountering the allies they made along their journey, they decide to rescale the tower.
 As they climb stairs that wrap outside of the tower, they engage each of the fiends revived and defeat them.
 They find the Creator at the summit, and learn that the fiends and the tower itself are actually part of a game created by him to see heroes defeat evil; for succeeding they would be granted a wish as a reward.
 Angry at his manipulation, they reject the reward and challenge the Creator, who insists that because he created everything he was allowed to use them as he saw fit.
-They then attack and defeat the Creator in a fierce battle.
+They then attack and defeat the Creator.
 The heroes then discover a door leading to an unknown location; they consider entering, but decide to return to their own world.